Course Description

 James Plunkett

-James Plunkett is a nationally-known interpreter instructor.
-He also trains new judges and court staff on how to work with court interpreters.
-He is certified by the AOUSC as a Spanish and English court interpreter.
-He is a rater for a national credentialing program for interpreters.
-He has worked as a court interpreter for the 13th Judicial Circuit in Florida and as the Coordinator of Interpreting Services and Language Access Program for the District of Columbia Courts.
-He speaks and trains at state court interpreter programs nationwide and through online teaching platforms.
+James Plunkett is a nationally-known interpreter instructor and trainer of trainers.
+He is certified by the U.S. Administrative Office of the Courts for Spanish and and by the Florida Administrative Office of the Courts for Portuguese.
+In his 31 years of professional experience, he has worked as a staff interpreter for the 13th Judicial Circuit in Florida and as the Coordinator of Interpreting Services and Language Access Program for the District of Columbia Courts.
+He is a staff interpreter of the U.S. District Court in Tampa, Florida.
 He holds a BA degree in General Social Studies from Providence College.
 He was raised in Lima, Peru.
-He also communicates in Portuguese, some French and basic American Sign Language.
+He also communicates in intermediate French and basic Italian.

 Course curriculum